ThreeDee-GmbH/ue5-style-guide/README.md

 This section covers things that apply to all Blueprint graphs.

 <a name="3.4.1"></a>
-<a name="bp-graphs-electric-nodes"></a>
+<a name="bp-graphs-electronic-nodes"></a>
-#### 3.4.1 Electric Nodes
+#### 3.4.1 Electronic Nodes

-It is heavily recommended to use the [Electric Nodes Plugin](https://www.unrealengine.com/marketplace/en-US/product/electronic-nodes).
+It is heavily recommended to use the [Electronic Nodes Plugin](https://www.unrealengine.com/marketplace/en-US/product/electronic-nodes).
 Once configured the plugin settings should be set as default so Unreal saves them to `DefaultEditorPerProjectUserSettings.ini`.
 This way the settings can be added to source control and will be consistent for everyone working on the project.

-While Electric Nodes do a great job at making graphs cleaner and easier to read on their own they should never be treated as a replacement for the following rules.
+While Electronic Nodes do a great job at making graphs cleaner and easier to read on their own they should never be treated as a replacement for the following rules.

 <a name="3.4.2"></a>
 <a name="bp-graphs-spaghetti"></a>